anantsinha/word-count-hw1/README.md

 ## Introduction

 > A simple RESTFUL API
-> Sends count of characters, words and sentences of payload sent using a POST request
+> Sends count of characters, words and sentences of payload sent using a POST request.
-> This API does not check if words are actual English words or not, all words entered will be correct is assumed
+> This API does not check if words are actual English words or not.
+> It is assumed that all words entered will be correct is.
-> Responds to clients in JSON
+> Responds to clients in JSON.